discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 At the boss(spawnable bosses)
-* You can precast <Skill name="The Prestige"/>, <Skill name="Chaos Storm"/> and <Skill name="Tides of Time"/> to squeeze out a little more burst, if your team coordinates.
+* You can precast <Skill name="The Prestige"/>, <Skill name="Chaos Storm"/> and <Skill name="Tides of Time"/> to squeeze out a little more burst, if your group coordinates.

 At the boss(prespawned bosses)